Author: Jayson Davis -

 Managed WP hosting is perfect for businesses/bloggers that have medium to larger sites and don’t have the technical skills in-house to deal with potential issues, or don’t want to deal with the regular maintenance tasks that come with running a bigger WordPress site.

 While the location is obviously important (the closer your target market is to where the website is hosted, the faster your site should load for that target market), it’s definitely not as easy as just picking the closest location.
-For example, if your visitors are from Australia, you might think getting an Aussie based server is the way to go… not necessarily the case as your “close” server might be massively under-powered, giving you worse performance compared to a quality host located in the US.
+For example, if your visitors are from Australia, you might think that the best web hosting service would have to be an Australian one… not necessarily the case as your “close” server might be massively under-powered, giving you worse performance compared to a quality host located in the US.
 You have to balance the quality of the web host with the location you’re targeting.
-In the case of an Australian market, a server in Singapore (*cough* SiteGround *couch*) from a quality web host could easily outperform a lot of the more local website hosting companies.
-This rule obviously applies worldwide, whether you’re searching for the best UK web hosting, best web hosting Singapore, best web hosting Canada, best web hosting for NZ, etc.
+In the case of an Australian market, a server in Singapore (*cough* Hostinger *couch*) from a quality web host could easily outperform a lot of the more local website hosting companies.

 This is pretty straightforward, the more you pay, usually the more storage you get (though this usually works differently for managed hosts where they calculate according to the amount of monthly visitors).
 You should get enough storage for any small business site or a small blog, no matter who you go with.
 If you’re planning a massive site (eg. e-commerce, forums, etc.), you might want to consider moving anything non-essential off-site where you can.